 The researchers concluded that their study showed that LLMs have the ability to autonomously exploit one-day vulnerabilities, but only GPT-4 can currently achieve this mark.
 However, the concern is that the LLM’s ability and functionality will only grow in the future, making it an even more destructive and powerful tool for cyber criminals.

 “Our results show both the possibility of an emergent capability and that uncovering a vulnerability is more difficult than exploiting it.
-Nonetheless, our findings highlight the need for the wider cybersecurity community and LLM providers to think carefully about how to integrate LLM agents in defensive measures and about their widespread deployment,” concludes the report.
+Nonetheless, our findings highlight the need for the wider cybersecurity community and LLM providers to think carefully about how to integrate LLM agents in defensive measures and about their widespread deployment,” concludes the researchers.